bloomerjj/hugo-demo/content/posts/second.md

 draft: false
 ---

 I love Addo.
 He is very talented.
 When he speaks to his wife, it sounds like he has marbles in his mouth.
 This is funny.
 I laugh.
 Addo like centjes.
 I will get him more centjes to make him happy.
+Addo also like code, here is some code for him to read.

 # The largest heading
 ## The second largest heading